siovene/iovene.com/content/2013-05-07-19-hours-on-the-whale-galaxy.md

  I'm quite satisfied about the processing, which was made entirely in PixInsight 1.7.
 For starters, the deconvolution was very successful, and it allowed the revealing of many details in the core.
-Then, I was able to succefully use the `MultiscaleMedianTransform` process for noise reduction, and that's a really powerful tool, if you know how to use it.
+Then, I was able to successfully use the `MultiscaleMedianTransform` process for noise reduction, and that's a really powerful tool, if you know how to use it.